Introducing Dependency Injection in .NET

 Dependency Injection visualization

 DI enables decoupling and supports development of loosely-coupled code.
-DI supports implementation of
+DI supports implementation of two related concepts, inversion of control and the dependency inversion principle.

 - - High-level modules should not depend on low-level modules.